climateengine/spfi-docs-public/README.md

 nbdime config-git --enable --global
 ```

+### Build Issues

+CI/CD workflows are defined in an [internal private repo](https://github.com/climateengine/spfi-docs-build/tree/main/workflows).

+We acknowledge that contributors may have a limited view of these builds.
+If
+this causes a problem for you please feel free to contact the maintainers of
+this project, and we'll be happy to help.

 ### Pre-Commit Hooks

 We use [pre-commit](https://pre-commit.com/) to run code formatting and linting before commits are made.